Marketing and Fundraising Internship in Ghana

 Safety & Support

 Generally, Ghana is a friendly country.
 Bearing this in mind, you should always be aware that tourists are targets for pickpockets and thieves in any country so it’s important to be vigilant and use common sense to stay safe.
+This includes sticking to populated areas and always know how to safely return to your accommodation.
+Use recommended taxi drivers/official apps, keep your belongings close to you (avoid using handbags), and keep an eye on your drinks when out socializing.
+Take extra precautions at night by staying in a group and never walking down dark streets.

 Consult your doctor to find out which vaccinations you will need to travel to Ghana.
 Some vaccinations require a longer incubation period, so it is wise to schedule your visit 2-3 months in advance.
-You will also be recommended to take anti-malaria tablets, which you will most likely need to start taking prior to your trip departure.
+You will also be recommended to take anti-malaria tablets, which you will most likely need to start taking prior to your departure.

 Communication